Naspers says can cope with Netflix challenge in South Africa

-Africa's most advanced economy, where a rapid expansion of fiber optic broadband in more affluent neighborhoods has allowed streaming of movies and TV series, was one of more than 130 new markets Netflix entered this week.
+Africa's most advanced economy, where a rapid expansion of fibre optic broadband in more affluent neighbourhoods has allowed streaming of movies and TV series, was one of more than 130 new markets Netflix entered this week.

 Naspers launched its own Showmax video-on-demand unit in August that has been airing a mix of international and local content to build a base of subscribers.